Integrated Pest Management

 All organisms, including wildlife, require three basic elements to survive and grow:

 Some add a fourth item, space.
 Remove an animal’s access to any one of these elements and it will not survive.

-People who follow IPM realize that 100 percent damage control often is not practical.
-However, it does They do know that reducing the availability of food, water, and shelter will go a long way in reducing the need removal of the animal.
+People who practice IPM problem-solving methods realize that 100% damage control often is not practical.
+However, we do know that reducing the availability of food, water, and shelter will go a long way in reducing the need to remove animal.

 Sometimes management is accomplished by

 - habitat modification, such as capping a chimney.

 - timing of activities, such as when certain crops are planted.

 - direct removal, such as trapping the offending animal.